Pirates Ultimate Guide to Coron’s Wreck Dive Sites

-Most of the wrecks in the Coron dive sites are really big (up to 160 m!) and require more than one dive if you want to explore the entire ship.
-There are also boundless possibilities of penetration and even very deep penetration (especially on the Taiei Maru and the Akitsushima) for the most experienced divers!
+Most of the wrecks in the Coron dive sites are quite large, some reaching up to 170 meters in length.
+Consequently, exploring an entire ship often requires more than one dive.
+Moreover, there are boundless possibilities for penetration, and even very deep penetration, especially on the Taiei Maru and the Akitsushima, which are perfect for the most experienced divers.

 More Details on the Coron Dive Sites